thadeetrompetter/alouatta/pages/index/01-Home-intro.md

 Home
 ===================

-Hi and welcome on the website of the Alouatta (eco)hostel!
+Welcome to the site of (eco)hostel Alouatta!

-Your place to be in San Fransisco the Coyote for a cheap, clean and comfortable stay in a green enviroment near the beautiful and quiet beach of Coyote.
+Your place to be in San Fransisco the Coyote for a cheap, clean and comfortable stay in a green environment near the beautiful and quiet beach of Coyote.

-Scroll down the rest of the website for an impression of our hostel and the nice activities you can find around this beautiful place.
+Scroll down the rest of the website for an impression of our hostel and the many interesting activities you can find around this beautiful place.